Show Story

 Natalie saw what was happening.
 She went still.

-Martin stood there holding the mic, watching this happen, visibly not sure what to do with his hands or his face, which is not a state Martin Amini is usually in on stage.
+Martin stood there holding the mic, watching this happen, visibly not sure what to do with his hands or his face or his body, which is not a state Martin Amini is usually in on stage.

 Natalie said yes.

-The room erupted.
 Not politely.
-The kind of eruption that happens when strangers all become briefly and involuntarily invested in two specific people and then get the best possible outcome.
-Standing ovation energy.
+Not "the crowd applauded warmly."
+The kind of eruption that happens when two hundred strangers all become briefly and involuntarily invested in two specific people and then get the best possible outcome.
+Standing ovation.
 People who didn't know Sam or Natalie before this moment were shouting.

 Martin stood there.
-Still holding the mic.
+Holding the mic.
 Still visibly stunned.

 After the noise settled — it took a minute — Martin brought himself back.